 About Mary Ida

 Mary Ida Rolape creates artwork inspired by the beauty of Southern Maryland.
-Working in bronze, wood, and marble, she captures subjects such as graceful great blue herons, colorful songbirds, and nostalgic farm scenes that reflect the region’s natural charm and rural heritage.
+Her current work with fused glass and mosaic sculptures captures subjects such as graceful great blue herons, colorful songbirds, and landscapes that reflect the region’s natural charm and rural heritage.

 In the Studio